Under Contract vs. Pending Home Sale: What's The Difference?

 Contingencies refer to conditions set forth by either the potential buyer or the home seller, but sometimes both.4 In simplest terms, unless it’s a pending home sale with no contingencies, the deal will only succeed if these predetermined conditions are met.

-The most common contingencies include:4
+The most common contingencies include4:

 • Home inspection – If you’re wondering, “Do I need a home inspection prior to selling?”, it’s important to clarify that it’s a home buyer’s due diligence to have an investigation of the property conducted by a licensed home inspector.
 If the examination reveals the home has substantial complications—such as structural damage or a roof veering towards collapse—the prospective buyer may request renovations, negotiate with the seller to lower the asking price, or ask for repair credit.
-If the parties don’t agree, the buyer may be able to back out of the deal.
+If the parties don’t agree, the current buyer may be able to back out of the deal.

 • Home appraisal – Appraisals are a crucial part of the loan process and are usually required by the buyer’s lender.
 But, what determines the appraisal value of a home?
-If an appraiser determines the property is worth less than the sales price or offer made, the interested home buyer may be able to cancel the agreement.
+If an appraiser determines the property is worth less than the sales price or cash offer made, the interested home buyer may be able to cancel the agreement.

 • The buyer’s circumstances – Many contracts are contingent upon the sale of the buyer’s current residence.
 Surveys show that 56% of homebuyers use the proceeds from selling their present home to fund the down payment for their next residence.5 The sale can be terminated if their home doesn’t sell within the timeframe established in the agreement.